 PUBLIC LIABILITY INSURANCE

 Public liability insurance protects you from claims for accidental loss or damage to other people’s property (and in some cases injury).
-Our policy automatically includes cover for the building you’re working on and optional cover for damage caused by faulty workmanship , which are common exclusions under policies offered by general insurers.
+Our policy automatically includes cover for damage caused by faulty workmanship.

 Public liability insurance is generally defined as indemnifying the insured for their legal liability for damages in respect of accidental damage to another person’s property (and in some cases injury), happening during the period of insurance and that is caused by an event in connection with the business of the insured.